-Taking care of your hardwood floor is important because it is a big investment.
-When you are adding value to your home with improvements, then you’re going to want to make sure those improvements can stand the test of time.
-There are a lot of ways of caring for your hardwood floors like making sure moisture doesn’t get in and taking time to clean your floors often.
-These are just a few hardwood floor maintenance tips to help make your floor last longer.
+Taking care of your hardwood floor is critical because it is a major investment.
+When you add value to your home with improvements, you want to make sure those improvements stand the test of time.
+Preventing moisture from seeping in and taking the time to gently clean your floors often will prevent warping, scratching, and dulling.
+These seven hardwood floor maintenance tips will help you maximize the lifespan of your floors.

 1. Dust Your Hardwood Floor Often